BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Barbeyrac.md

 - Though he praises Hobbes, he also attacks him for treating self-interest as the only basis of society.
 In the Leviathan, according to Barbeyrac, Hobbes goes even further, making the sovereign the basis of morality and religion.
 - Barbeyrac shares Pufendorf’s concern to distinguish natural law theory from Hobbes’s position.
 - Barbeyrac suggest that so much falsity is present in the Scholastics that it is not worth trying to extract the truth.
+- we have found that Barbeyrac is right to deny that the jural conception is the Scholastic conception.